Vrooli/Vrooli/packages/docs/docs/deployment/kubernetes_testing.md

     ```
     Alternatively, you can use a vault agent sidecar to fetch these from our vault.
 But I haven't figured out how to do this yet.
 5. Every *Deployment* uses `/src/app/scripts`, which means we can use one *Persistent Volume Claim (PVC)* for all of them.
 Find every `mountPath` that references `/src/app/scripts` and make sure they all use the same *PVC*.
 You should rename this *PVC* to `scripts-claim`, and change the `accessModes` to `ReadOnlyMany`.
 Make sure you have removed the other *PVCs* that aren't being used, and changed all corresponding `claimName` fields to `scripts-claim`.
+6. Do the same as number 5, but for `/src/app/packages/ui/dist`.
+7. Any PVC which references code stored in version control needs a corresponding `initContainers` section in the Kubernetes configuration.
+This is because the code is not stored in the Docker image, so it needs to be pulled from version control when the pod starts.
+For example, the `docs` service has this PVC mount:
+    ```yaml
+    volumeMounts:
+        - mountPath: /docs
+            name: docs-claim0
+    ```
+    So we need to add this `initContainers` section:
+    ```yaml
+    initContainers:
+        - name: init-docs-claim0
+          image: alpine/git
+          command: ["/bin/sh", "-c"]
+          args:
+            - |
+              rm -rf /docs/* &&
+              git clone -n --depth=1 -b master --filter=tree:0 https://github.com/Vrooli/Vrooli /tmp/init-docs-claim0 &&
+              cd /tmp/init-docs-claim0 &&
+              git sparse-checkout set --no-cone packages/docs &&
+              git checkout &&
+              mv /tmp/init-docs-claim0/packages/docs/* /docs &&
+              rm -rf /tmp/init-docs-claim0
+          volumeMounts:
+          - name: docs-claim0
+            mountPath: /docs
+    ```
+    **NOTE:** There should only be one init section per PVC.
+If multiple deployments are using the same PVC, then only one of them should have an init section.
+8. Do something similar to step 7 for the ui dist folder.
+This is stored in S3 instead of git, so the init section should look something like this:
+    ```yml
+    initContainers:
+        - name: init-ui
+          image: alpine
+          command: ["/bin/sh", "-c"]
+          args:
+            - >
+              apk --no-cache add aws-cli tar &&
+              aws s3 cp s3://vrooli-bucket/builds/v1.9.7/build.tar.gz /tmp/build.tar.gz &&
+              tar -xzvf /tmp/build.tar.gz -C /path/to/mounted/volume &&
+              rm /tmp/build.tar.gz
+          env:
+            - name: AWS_ACCESS_KEY_ID
+              valueFrom:
+                secretKeyRef:
+                  name: aws-s3-credentials
+                  key: AWS_ACCESS_KEY_ID
+            - name: AWS_SECRET_ACCESS_KEY
+              valueFrom:
+                secretKeyRef:
+                  name: aws-s3-credentials
+                  key: AWS_SECRET_ACCESS_KEY
+          volumeMounts:
+            - name: ui-dist-claim
+              mountPath: /srv/app/packages/ui/dist
+    ```
+9. Expose the ports for `server`, `ui`, and `docs`.
+This is accomplished by TODO

 ## Kubernetes Configuration Overview
 Kubernetes employs a variety of object types to facilitate orchestration and scaling of containerized applications: